Otegaa/otegaa.github.io/README.md

 > Write a message to encourage readers to support your project

-If you like this project or would love to tell me ways to improve it, contact me on LinkedIn or Twitter
+If you like this project or would love to tell me ways to improve it, contact me on LinkedIn or Twitter.
+It will be a pleasure to hear from you and maybe collaborate on more projects.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>